-Most of us have created an auspicious paradigm based on other people’s opinions that says to be an “adult” you have to completely “grow up.”
+Whether it was your parents or society, most of us have created an auspicious paradigm that says to be an “adult” you have to completely “grow up.”

 Now, I’m not saying throw caution to the wind and forsake your responsibilities.
 You still have to pay your rent.
 You have to provide for yourself and for your family.
-And don’t even think about forsaking your body!
-You still have to eat right and exercise.
+You still have to take care of your body by eating right and exercising.
 Nor, am I saying you should be unprofessional.
 You still have to nail your deadlines and complete your projects.
-You have to be respectful.
-However…
+You still have to be respectful.

 Do you ever look back on your childhood and remember the fun of just playing?
 Dressing up never seemed like a challenge.
 No one cared if you rocked a tutu and jellies or wore a hundred different necklaces.
 You were playing.
-Other people’s opinions didn’t matter.
+That’s all that mattered.
+You didn’t care about other people’s opinions.
 You just flounced into the other room, where your imagination could wander.

-You suck in other people’s opinions, which dilutes your own imagination and creativity.
 Somewhere along the road to adulthood, I lost it.
 The play.
-I forgot about the magic as I became consumed with being “grown up.”.
-I allowed other people to rule my life with their loving, albeit, misguided beliefs (bless their hearts) of what a “grown-up” should be and how an “adult” should act.
+I became so consumed with being "grown up" that I forgot about the magic.
+I allowed other people to rule my life with their loving, albeit misguided, beliefs (bless their hearts) of what a "grown-up" should be and how an "adult" should act.

 Here are two secrets to add a little magic to your life.

 Children are miraculous creatures.
 If you relate to a child on his or her level, you’ll have the deepest, richest, most imaginative conversation ever.
-I see it when my clients and friends have children.
-They experience a beautiful revival of their own childhood sense of wonder.
+So many of my clients who have had children, experience a beautiful revival of their own childhood sense of wonder.
 They re-learn how to play.

 Revisit your silly side.
 You know the side where you couldn’t give a flippity-flap what anyone else thinks.
 Crank up some tunes and dance around your living room.
 Throw on a ridiculous amount of necklaces.
 Build a fort in your living room with your girlfriends and watch an animated film.
 You can always hire a Handy housekeeper to clean up the mess after (That’s the great part about being an adult).
 Surround yourself with colorful pencils and attack a new coloring book.
 Check out these amazing adult coloring books!
 My two favorites are the Enchanted Forrest and Secret Garden coloring books.
 They’ll help fill your world with wonder.

-Get out of your comfort zone.
-Do something different than your normal routine.
+Get out of your comfort zone, where you’re protected by other people’s opinions, and do something different than your normal routine.
 Adding more variety to your life will not only inspire more creativity, but it will also make your regular routine seem much more inspired.

 By this I mean, explore the world.
 Go on an adventure.
 Get out of the comfort zone of your adult world and revisit what it’s like to experience the unknown.
 The world can literally be your playground.
 To a child everything is new, fresh, unknown.
 As adults we get settled into our routines, and what’s familiar.
 Travel can set your inner-child free.

-I like to take my fancy photographer’s camera, whenever I travel, so I can literally look at the world through a different lens.
+Whenever Spike (the hubs) and I travel, I take my fancy photographer’s camera, just so I can literally look at the world through a different lens.
 This lens allows me to marvel, to see the world differently.

 You don’t even have to go far.
 I guarantee that within twenty miles of where you live there are new restaurants, new flavors, new places, that you have yet to experience.
 It doesn’t even have to be expensive.
 Anywhere you go, there’s always Groupon and Living Social deals that will cut the cost exponentially.

 Even without leaving your home, there is always a new sunset at which you can marvel.
-Take a few moments to enjoy the one-of-a-kind, heavenly masterpiece.
+Take a few moments to enjoy it.
+There will never be another one like it.

+So now it’s your turn.
 Tell me how you embrace your inner child and add a little more play to your daily jam in the comments below.
 I can’t wait to hear from you.
+And if you’d like to hear the Chilean + Japanese Reggae band I was listening to…because they’re amazing, check out Wanaku Beat